ATL-Research/incremental-class2relational/readme.md

 ## Contents of this repository

+- case description:  submitted TTC proposal
+- labeling:  examples of how to provide labels to a MTL (ATOL) and GPL (Java) solution
+- metamodels: source and target metamodel as well as the Change metamodel used for incremental updates of the input model
+- models: the source models
+- solutions: implementations of ATOL (incremental variant of ATL), and Java solutions
+- transformations: Ecore2Class transformation which can turn any Ecore model into an instance of the expected source model
+- utils: the SolutionDriver which executes the transformation, and Comparator which evaluates the outcome of batch and incremental transformations

 ## Using Github maven repository

 We provide two maven packages, the fuzzer / model comparator and the solution driver with metamodels, they are hosted on Github.
 They are published publicly but Github requires users to authenticate to access their maven repository.